 Now that your shortlist compiled and you feel free to “try on” a meeting or two, it’s time to think about what you will ask in those first meetings or conversations.
 There’s no magic formula, but Creating a Family offers a few additional resources to help you ask the right questions.
 The information in these links can help focus your efforts on finding a good fit.

 - A Guide to Selecting an Adoption or Foster Therapist – a short fact sheet with specific interview questions to ask once you start making contacts.
 It is ideal to ask these questions in person if you can schedule a consultation.
 Not all therapists offer a free consultation.
 You should be prepared to either pay for an office visit or ask for a phone appointment to get answers to your questions.

-- 10 Reasons for Adoptive Parents to Be in Child’s Therapy Session – this guest post by Carol Lozier is a helpful perspective on the purpose of adoption therapy and the potential for healing when parents are included in treatment.
+- Therapists: Parents Should Be With Their Kids for Adoptive or Foster Therapy Sessions – this guest post by Carol Lozier is a helpful perspective on the purpose of adoption therapy and the potential for healing when parents are included in treatment.

 Kelly Raudenbush, MA, co-director of The Sparrow Fund and family therapist said it beautifully,